Upcoming Event: Making Waves - Peace Boat in Adelaide

 South Australians said no the last time (1998-2004) the federal government wanted to build a nuclear waste dump and more recently we said no to the plan to import high-level international nuclear waste.

-Please spread the word and come along with your family, friends, organisations and community groups.
 Together we can build a better, greener future from safer things than nuclear waste!

 WHAT YOU CAN DO